nshea3/nicholasshea/content/_index.md

 featured_image: '/images/gohugo-default-sample-hero-image.jpg'
 description: ""
 ---
-Welcome to my blog with some of my work in progress.
-I've been working on this book idea.
-You can read some of the chapters below.
+Welcome to my blog.
+I plan to use this site as a record of my work and my ideas.
+My current interests include machine learning and data science, natural resource exploration (especially geophysical methods), geostatistics, GIS, and remote sensing.